 Wash items such as clothing, bags, and stuffed animals, on a high temperature setting in a washing machine, and dry them on the highest heat setting in a dryer for at least 45 minutes.

 Work with your landlord to have an exterminator apply treatment to the room and furniture.
 All furniture and items should be kept away from the walls to allow treatment of walls and crevices.
 Follow all recommendations for re-occupying rooms after the treatment is applied.
 To prevent bed bugs from crawling onto a bed, pull the bed frame away from the wall, tuck sheets and blankets so they won’t contact the floor, and place the frame legs into dishes or cups of mineral oil.

-Caulk and seal all holes where pipes and wires penetrate walls and floor, and fill cracks around baseboards and cove moldings to reduce harborages.
+Caulk and seal all holes where pipes and wires penetrate walls and floor, and fill cracks around baseboards and cover moldings to reduce harborages.
 It may be necessary to take your personal items out of the infested room while extermination takes place.
 If so, be careful to clean the items beforehand as best you can to avoid carrying bed bugs into other rooms.
 Make sure that all items have been thoroughly inspected for bedbugs and cleaned before bringing them back into the room.
 A second or third treatment may be necessary in order to kill bugs that emerge from eggs.